chadokruse/inception/README.md

 ### Notable todos
 1. Update code naming conventions to map to new use (e.g. ideas instead of apps/names, use who/what/why)
-2. Removed audit-arguments-check package due to compatibility error.
+2. I removed the audit-arguments-check package due to compatibility error.
 Would be nice (and secure) to add back.
+3. Occasionally there is a delay on prod (as hosted by meteor).
+Currently messing around with using spin.js to indicate Meteor is thinking, but this is still a work in progress.
+4. The z-mongo-admin package is awesome!
+It works great but current implementation is throwing some errors which seem to be innocuous, but nonetheless need to be figured out.

 ## Getting started